dharanikumar/HorizontalProgressBar/README.md

 # Ripple-progress
 =================

 Ripple progress is similar to the progressbar in GoogleNow application.
-This repo has example to demonstrate how to use awesome ripple progress.
+This repo has example to demonstration & how to use.

 Usage